leefowlercu/terraform-provider-contextforge/README.md

 The ContextForge Terraform Provider enables infrastructure-as-code management of IBM ContextForge MCP Gateway resources.
 The provider is built using the Terraform Plugin Framework and communicates with the ContextForge MCP Gateway API.

 For more information about ContextForge MCP Gateway, see the [official documentation](https://github.com/IBM/mcp-context-forge).

+## Architecture

+The provider is built using the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) v1.16.1 and communicates with the ContextForge MCP Gateway API via the [go-contextforge](https://github.com/leefowlercu/go-contextforge) v0.5.0 client library.
+The `internal/tfconv` package handles type conversions between the client library's Go types and Terraform Plugin Framework types, including conversions for heterogeneous maps, authentication headers, and RFC3339 timestamps.

+For detailed architecture documentation, implementation patterns, and developer guidelines, see [CLAUDE.md](CLAUDE.md).

 ## Requirements